CyberKenneth/Minerva/README.md

 # Minerva
-A general purpose bot for me to show I can program
+A general purpose bot for me to learn how to program on and show a codebase of somesort.